Humanitarian-AI/IATI-Extractor/README.md

 **Humanitarian AI** community members are building **three** different IATI data extractors:

-* **Dropbox Extractor** will collect IATI data stored on Dropbox which is updated very 24 hours,
+* **Dropbox Extractor** will collect IATI data stored via Dropbox which is updated very 24 hours,
 * **Datastore Extractor** will collect data accessible from IATI's new Datastore,
 * **URL Data Extractor** will collect data stored in XML files published on organizations' web servers.